rucky2013/springboot-autoconfigure-openid-oauth/README.md

 <a name="repository-structure"/>
 2) Repository structure
 ===========================
-My main concern was ensuring that the application can easily be built (in case anyone needs to rebuild it).
 The repository is composed of 3 projects, built by an aggregator pom.xml (not a parent structure):

 - appdirect-notifications-model;
 - springboot-autoconfigure-oauth;
 - sampleapp.

-Once the evaluation phase is pass, I will convert this into 3 repositories and release both appdirect-notifications-model and springboot-autoconfigure-oauth to the maven central.
-Developing future AppDirect applications wouldn't require recoding the notification model and the oauth layer.

-In the mean time, this structure allow anyone to just clone the repository, build and run it.
+I setup this structure so that it is easy to build (in case anyone needs to rebuild it).
+After the challenge, I will convert this into 3 repositories.
+The appdirect-notifications-model and springboot-autoconfigure-oauth will then be fully reusable for other Applications (not just this 'Sample Application').

 <a name="appdirect-integration"/>
 3) AppDirect Integration
 =============================
-My AppDirect Developer account points to this location:
+The application supports several AppDirect integration points:

 **create:**
 https://alexbt-appdirect-sampleapp.herokuapp.com/api/subscription/create/notification?url={eventUrl}